aws-samples/redshift-roles/README.md

 # redshift-roles
-Scripts, SQL, and Stored Procedures that are useful in using and adopting the use of using ROLE for security access in Redshift.
+Scripts, SQL queries, and Stored Procedures that are useful in using and adopting the use of using ROLE for security access in Redshift.

 ## Contents
 - pr_migrate_groups_to_roles.sql - Stored procedure that creates roles based on the existing groups and performs the grants needed to replace groups in favor of roles.